 Update | Mott’s Strike Settled: Workers Returning to Apple Sauce Factory

-There was considerable viewer interest in last week’s story on increased U.S. productivity being caused by a reservoir of unemployed workers, allowing firms to pressure workers to toil longer and harder for the same or lower wages.
+Paul Solman: There was considerable viewer interest in last week’s story on increased U.S. productivity being caused by a reservoir of unemployed workers, allowing firms to pressure workers to toil longer and harder for the same or lower wages.
 Our case study was a Mott’s apple sauce factory near Rochester, N.Y., where management had imposed a wage cut, despite the profitability of the plant and parent company.
-The union retaliated by striking in May.
+The union had retaliated by going on strike in May.

 In the three-year deal, the Retail, Wholesale and Department Store Union persuaded the company to drop its demand to freeze pensions for current workers, although newly hired workers will not have pensions, but 401(k) plans….